-Slain Canadian-Somalian journalist Nalayeh a trailblazer
+Slain Canadian-Somali journalist Nalayeh a trailblazer

 “We mourn her loss deeply, and all others killed in the #KismayoAttack,” he said.

-Nalayeh was born in the northern Somalian city of Las Anod but moved with her parents and 11 siblings to the Canadian province of Alberta in the winter of 1984, when temperatures dropped to -40 degrees Celsius.
-Her father, a former Somalian diplomat, took a job as a parking attendant, she told Toronto.com in a 2014 interview.
+Nalayeh was born in the northern Somali city of Las Anod but moved with her parents and 11 siblings to the Canadian province of Alberta in the winter of 1984, when temperatures dropped to -40 degrees Celsius.
+Her father, a former Somali diplomat, took a job as a parking attendant, she told Toronto.com in a 2014 interview.

 The family relocated to Toronto in 1992, and Nalayeh later completed a Bachelor of Arts in Communications from the University of Windsor and worked in sales and business, she said.